isaaceindhoven/angularjs-nouislider/CONTRIBUTING.md

 1. Clone the repository using `git clone https://github.com/<github-username>/angularjs-nouislider.git` (replace `<github-username>` with your own github username on which you forked the repository).
 2. Install all development dependencies using NPM by running `npm install` inside the project root folder.
 3. Start the development server by running `npm start` to start the examples development server which exposes and points your browser to the `index.html` file found in `src-examples` to `localhost:8080`.
-4. In a different terminal run `npm run minify-watch`, this will watch the files in `src` and transpile and minify them to be used by the examples page.
+4. In a different terminal run `npm run watch`, this will watch the files in `src` and transpile and minify them to be used by the examples page.

 Using this setup you can test your code using the examples page.
 As an extra it encourages you to make an example specific to your use, if you're building a new feature.